-As at June 30, 2021, Decklar had a total of \$9,413,399 capitalized in resource properties, of which \$9,213,399 has been invested in the Oza Oil Field in Nigeria.
-The remaining \$200,000 is attributed to the Holt Option to acquire interests in four mining properties in Canada.
-In the six months ended June 30, 2021 total expenditures of \$3,721,230 related to Oza-1 well re-entry operations and other facility and infrastructure expenditures were added to resource properties.
+As at September 30, 2021, Decklar had a total of \$19,648,552 capitalized in resource properties.
+This total now only represents the value of the Company's investments in Nigeria.
+During Q3, the Company wrote off the \$200,000 attributed to the Holt Option to acquire interests in four mining properties in Canada.
+Given the Company's pivot to oil exploration in Nigeria, it chose not to make additional payments required under the Holt Option.
+This decision caused the Company's rights under the Holt Option to expire.
+Consequently, the Company recorded impairment of \$200,000 in the quarter.

+In the nine months ended September 30, 2021 total expenditures of \$13,722,303, related to Oza-1 well re-entry operations and other facility and infrastructure expenditures, were added to resource properties.